guilleng/c-programming-a-modern-approach-solutions/chapter5/exercises/02/README.md

 ---

-While focusing on the second argument of the `printf` call, its evaluation may be outlined as follows:
+Focusing on the second argument of the `printf` call, the evaluation procedure can be outlined as follows:

 (a)
 ```